junxit/us-congress-bills-112/bill.md

   > - **(1)** a quantifiable or numerical description of the effects of the proposed or final rule and alternatives to the proposed or final rule; or
   > - **(2)** a more general descriptive statement and a detailed statement explaining why quantification is not practicable or reliable.

-## § 4.
-Repeal of waiver and delay authority; additional powers of the Chief Counsel for Advocacy
+## § 5.
+Repeal of waiver and delay authority; Additional powers of the Chief Counsel for Advocacy

 - **(a)** *In general* Section 608 is amended to read as follows:
   > ## § 608.
 Additional powers of Chief Counsel for Advocacy